nmshd/documentation/_docs_integrate/data-model-overview.md

 ### RequestItems

 RequestItems can be sent inside of a Request and specify what should be done when the Request is accepted.
+More information on how to use the individual [types of RequestItems]({% link _docs_integrate/request-and-response-introduction.md %}#types-of-requestitems) for your purposes can be found in the [Request and Response introduction]({% link _docs_integrate/request-and-response-introduction.md %}).

 #### AuthenticationRequestItem